 There’s a large gated swimming pool and poolside taverna on site and, while the interiors of the villas felt a little dated to me, there is no doubt that they have thought of everything when it comes to babies and toddlers.
 From stair gates, to child locks, toilet seats, baby baths and a toy box – this is the most family-friendly place we’ve ever stayed and was perfect for Miles when he was in that runaway 2-year-old phase!

-There aren’t many places to eat within walking distance but the resort’s restaurant is wonderful and your booking comes with car hire, so you can always drive the short distance to Lefkada Town for some variety.
+There aren’t a huge number of places to eat within walking distance to Mousses but the resort’s restaurant is wonderful and your booking comes with car hire, so you can always drive the short distance to Lefkada Town for some variety.
+There’s also the option to leave little ones with the nannies for an adults-only evening.

 3. Rhodes